 Arriving at the courthouse

 Upon arriving at the courthouse you will be required to pass through our security screening.
 Do not attempt to bring cameras, recording devices, or weapons into the courthouse.
 It is permissible to bring your laptop, tablet, and cell phone.
 All purses, bags, etc. will be searched.
 After all jurors have arrived the roll will be called and a brief orientation will be given.
-Please be prepared to give the clerk your round-trip mileage.

 Requests for excuse or deferral from service